 The Richard Land Center for Cultural Engagement was established at Southwestern Baptist Theological Seminary in order to open doors for the study and research of ethics, public policy and other cultural and philosophical issues.

-The center was named in honor of Richard Land, a visiting professor at the seminary and former president of the Ethics and Religious Liberty Commission (ERLC) of the Southern Baptist Convention (SBC).
+The center was named in honor of Richard Land, former president of the Ethics and Religious Liberty Commission (ERLC) of the Southern Baptist Convention (SBC).
 Land is author of numerous books, including The Divided States of America?
 What Liberals and Conservatives are Missing in the God-and-Country Shouting Match!